tbutz12/cs1666_organization/adv_topics/proc_level_gen_outline.md

 * Quake (1996)
 # Pros
 * Good for collision detection and handling
+* Easy to visualize with tiles/arrays
+* Produces noticeable randomness each time
 # Cons
-* Generating a BSP tree can be time-consuming
+* Generating a BSP tree can be time-consuming/resource intensive
-* Can get rather complicated
+* Can get rather complicated to implement
 # How did we implement it?
 * Variable parameters
   * Room size